-If you have an unsafe house, a house that costs too much to repair, or want to remove it to build a custom home, demolition can be the answer.
+If you have an unsafe house, a house that is too expensive to repair, or want to remove it to build a custom home, demolition can be the answer.
 Demolition is the destruction and removal of a property.
 Mechanical demolition is the most common type, but deconstruction is also possible for some homes.

 |House Demolition Prices|